-It is very simple to subscribe to the listserv.
+It is easy to subscribe to the listserv.

-- Go to the Sowkers webpage: http://mail.mnsu.edu/mailman/listinfo/sowkers - On this page, you will be asked for your email address and a password. - An email will be sent to your email program (Mavmail, hotmail, yahoo, etc.) to confirm your request to subscribe to this listserv. - Follow the instructions in the email to confirm your desire to subscribe to the listserv. - The Sowkers webpage also gives you links to a variety of other functions performed by this listserv software.
+- Go to the Sowkers webpage: http://mail.mnsu.edu/mailman/listinfo/sowkers - On this page, you will be asked for your email address and a password. - An email will be sent to your email program to confirm your request to subscribe to this listserv. - Follow the instructions in the email to confirm your desire to subscribe to the listserv. - The Sowkers webpage also gives you links to a variety of other functions performed by this listserv software.
 It is worth exploring!

-Posting a Message

-In your email program, select 'new message' and type the address sowkers@mail.mnsu.edu in your 'to' box.
+It is easy to post a Message.
+In your email program, select 'new message' and type the address sowkers@mail.mnsu.edu inyour 'to' box.
 Type your message and send!
 It is that easy.
 All subscribers will receive your email.
-Remember that as long as you send to the sowkers@mail.mnsu.edu email address, all participants on the listserv will get your email.
+Remember that as long as you send to the sowkers@mail.mnsu.edu email address, all participants on the listsery will get your email.